Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • Where is the ___?: Saan ang ___? (sah-ahn ung)

-Most Popular Cities to Visit
+Top Cities to Visit in the Philippines

 Large green mound-looking hills at Bohol Philippines Chocolate Hills

-The Philippines is rich in cultural and landscape diversity.
 Choosing where to go will depend on your preferences, but here are some of the most popular cities for this Philippines Travel Guide.

 Manila

-You’ll most likely be flying into the capital of Manila.
 Metro Manila itself has 16 urban cities.
 Take a taxi to Manila to see ancient churches, museums, and historic monuments.

 Makati and Taguig are more commercially developed cities for shopping, dining, and entertainment.